Climate of Vietnam: Precipitation

 Depending on the region, the onset of the rainy season (defined as when the monthly average precipitation exceeds 100 mm) differs: In the North West and North East, the rainy season beings in April–May with a peak in July–August and ends in September and October.
 In the Red River Delta (North Delta), the rainy season beings in April–May with a peak in July–August and ends in October and November.
 On the North Central Coast, the rainy season begins in August and September, reaching a peak in October and November before ending in November and December.
 For the South Central Coast, the rainy season begins in August and September, reaching a peak in October and November before ending in December.
 In the Central Highlands, the rainy season begins in April and May that peaks in August before ending in October and November.
-Finally, the South has its rainy season beginning in May that peaks in September before ending in November.
+Finally, the South has its rainy season beginning in May.